 I've talked to other people about their experiences with our medical system, and my mother's story isn't much different from all the others.
 She had been admitted to that very hospital 1 week prior for chest pains and had been misdiagnosed her with severe heartburn, or GERD.
 But it turns out that heart attack symptoms display very differently in women than they do in men, making diagnosis more difficult.
 When she returned to the hospital 1 week later, a staff member called this misdiagnosis a "learning experience"—not exactly what a terrified family wants to hear while their mother waits for surgery.

 There were complications.
 It wasn't a smooth ride.
 Because it was a holiday weekend, she had to wait 3 full days for surgery.
 As she waited, her heart stopped, possibly from the medications that were keeping her comfortable and stabilized.
-The morning before they sawed into my mother's chest, she had to be brought back by CPR.
+The morning before they sawed into my mother's chest, she had to be brought back by CPR which broke her ribs.
 She then had not 1 bypass, but 5.

 Long story short, my mother was in the hospital for 26 days.
 I spent the days following her procedure watching her writhe in agony.
 When I came home at night after a day at the hospital, I closed my eyes and saw the thick drainage tubes coming out of her body, dripping pink fluid, her body covered in bruises from the pokes and prods.
 I heard the echo of beeping monitors and imagined her pained face.
 My beloved mother didn't deserve this.
 Nobody does.